Sharing is caring!

 Worksheets from Edmark Reading Program

 Then we come to the extras!
-There is another piece to Edmark Reading Program that can be purchased seperately.
-I got these materials on a jump drive that can be downloaded onto my laptop and be shared with others.
+There is another piece to the Edmark Reading Program you can purchase separately.
+I have these materials on a jump drive that I download onto my laptop and share with others.
 This was very nice to have.
 Then your district doesn’t have to buy a set for each teacher!
 This is an example of the Spelling component.
-The students have to follow the directions to practice not only reading the words but, spelling them too.
+The students have to follow the directions to practice not only reading the words but also spelling them.

-These are called Take Home Readers.
-They don’t have to be taken home but, they are small decodable books that have comprehension questions with them that can be read by the students and answered.
-The words again aren’t any harder then the lesson that the student is on.
+This next resource is Take Home Readers.
+They don’t have to be taken home, but they are small decodable books with comprehension questions that students can read and answer.
+The words, again, aren’t any harder than the lesson that the student is on.

-Another great piece to the extra resources are the comprehension worksheets.
+Another great piece to the extra resources in the Edmark Reading Program is the comprehension worksheets.
 There are two examples here.
 The one above shows the easier or earlier lessons where the students do a lot of picture matching and small sentence reading.
-The picture below shows how the students have to find which word fits best into the sentence without picture support which for my students can be much harder.
+The picture below shows how the students have to find which word fits best into the sentence without picture support.
+For my students, this can be much harder.

 Extra Materials for Edmark Reading Program

-Lastly, the picture above and the two pictures below are considered Homework activities.
-These are things that could be sent home as homework.
-I am not as much of a fan of these but, I think that is because the students I work with are older and feel like they are too easy for them.
-I’d be more likely to send the comprehension, spelling, or take home readers home for homework then this.
-I can see where it has it’s benefits though.
+Lastly, the picture above and the two pictures below are Homework activities.
+These are things that you can send home as homework.
+I am not as much of a fan of these, but I think that is because the students I work with are older.
+They feel like they are too easy for them.
+I’d be more likely to send the comprehension, spelling, or take home readers home for homework than this.
+I can see where it has its benefits, though.

 I also have created a set of task cards that I love using with my students as well!
 Sight Word Task Cards